Alexis Washam

 My Ideal Client

-I came to this work after a prior career in publishing, where I spent years listening closely to language and meaning.
+I came to this work after a prior career in as a book editor, where I spent years listening closely to language and meaning.
 That background still shapes how I practice.
 I’m attentive to nuance, to patterns that repeat, and to the ways people try to explain themselves—sometimes with great insight, but without relief.
 I draw from a number of evidence-based approaches, integrating practical skill-building with deeper exploration.
 I’m especially interested in the tension between competence and struggle—the experience of being capable, thoughtful, even high-functioning, while privately feeling anxious, rigid, self-critical, or exhausted.
 In our work, we’ll look at both present-day strategies and the emotional or relational patterns underneath them, including how your nervous system responds under stress and how certain protective habits may have outlived their usefulness.
 I aim to offer a steady, collaborative space where insight and change happen together.

 More About the People I Treat